MythBusters (2007 season): Self Hypnosis

 The Build Team tested whether self-hypnosis could...

-Though the Build Team only tested self-hypnosis in several specific cases, because of the results, they deemed that the overall myth of self-hypnosis was busted.
+Though the Build Team tested self-hypnosis only in several specific cases, because of the results, they deemed that the overall myth of self-hypnosis was busted.

 Diet Coke & Mentos II: Exploding Stomach

 Hand Grenade Hero

 This myth was based on various Hollywood depictions of how heroes would dispose of triggered grenades to save their comrades.
 The MythBusters tested whether a hero could save his buddies by...

 Before the above experiments, Adam tested a mini myth: